 A business owner's policy (BOP) combines general liability with commercial property insurance at a discount.
 It's one of the most cost-effective policies for window cleaners.

 Window cleaners can purchase commercial umbrella insurance to boost the coverage on their other liability policies.
 It helps meet client demands for higher policy limits.

 Janitorial bonds are a type of surety bond that protect against potential losses caused by an employee’s dishonesty, such as theft of money or property from a client’s home.

 Window cleaning companies face multiple risks.
-Your employees likely drive to job sites and climb ladders daily, plus a customer could slip and suffer an injury while visiting your office.
+An employee could get into an auto accident on the way to a job site, or fall off a ladder and suffer an injury.
+Your business could also get sued over a customer injury or property damage.
 Window cleaning insurance can cover these and other liability issues for window and gutter cleaning professionals.

 Don't see your profession?
 Don't worry.
 We insure most businesses.